Cite-Builder.com User Guide

 Once you find the rule you need, you simply click on it to use it as you would if you had browsed down the hierarchy to find it.

-To access the Search page, click the Rules Search button at the bottom of the main Premium page:
+To access the Search page, click the Rules Search button at the bottom of most Premium pages, or in the left-hand sidebar of most Premium pages:

 Search fields and options